-OCD Counseling
+OCD Therapy

 If you struggle with reoccurring obsessions or intrusive thoughts, it can be awfully difficult to find someone that can relate or even a therapist that knows how to help.
-It can be an isolating experience and you may wondering is there any way to make the thoughts go away?
+It can be an isolating experience and you may be wondering is there any way to make the thoughts go away?

 The bad news is there is no magical or quick fix way to make thoughts disappear.
 It is like the famous saying of try to stop thinking about the pink elephant in the room right now.
 Unfortunately the more we try to suppress thoughts, the more likely they are to come back.

-The good news is there are ways to retrain the way you think & respond to obsessions, to give you more power of them.
+The good news is there are ways to retrain the way you think & respond to obsessions, to give you more power over them.
 This has been evidenced through Cognitive-Behavioral Therapy that includes Exposure & Response Prevention interventions.

 Common signs of OCD are: